frida-kiriakos/LearningWebAppDev/Chapter5/API-example/README.md

 7- Since it is a simple API to use, I would recommend using because it makes it easier for us to generate user profiles.

 8- The API generates a lot of information for a user, even a username and password, which can be useful when testing login on the website, I have used a few attributes that it generates and more comprehensible profiles can be created by using this API.

+Note: the screenshots for my page in action can be found under the images directory